KeenanJWong/Electricity-Usage-Analysis/README.md

   1) A dimApp Table - A dimension table containing all household appliances.
       * Note: This was optional as the data was already mapped to appliance names.
 This was just done to showcase 'Joining' in SQL.
   2) A Fact table - Containing the recorded timeseries power usage data.
+* By joining the above two tables, a resultant 'Electricity Analysis' table was created.
+  * As timeseries data of 1 minute increments is excessive for this dashboard, the data in this table was aggregated to date-time hourly increments.
+  * SQL query for this step: [Electricity Analysis.sql](https://github.com/KeenanJWong/Electricity-Usage-Analysis/blob/main/Electricity%20Analysis.sql)

 *Methodology
 Using an electricity data spreadsheet from Kaggle.